vipulnaik/diet-exercise-health/profile-information/health-profile.md

     may on occasion use a sodium fluoride toothpaste when a stannous fluoride toothpaste is unavailable.

-    When brushing, I cover my front and back teeth with several strokes, my tongue with a few strokes, and do a light run over my gums and cheek.
+    When brushing, I cover my front and back teeth (up to and going slightly beyond the tooth-gum interface) with several strokes.
+I do the back teeth first, then front teeth, then back teeth again, in light of greater plaque and staining potential for back teeth.
+I also cover my tongue and cheek, and do a final round focused on the gums.

-    About once every 2 to 5 days, after regular brushing,I lightly brush my back teeth with a small amount of baking soda toothpaste, to reduce staining of the back teeth.
+    About once every 2 to 5 days (aspirationally every 3 to 4 days),
+    after regular brushing, I lightly brush my back teeth with a small amount of baking soda toothpaste, to reduce staining of the back teeth.

-  * I floss and rinse (with saltwater) about 15 to 75 minutes after the completion of each meal (generally, I do this after finishing the rest of post-meal cleanup, so how long after the meal it happens depends on how long the cleanup takes), so I floss twice a day and rinse twice a day.
+  * I floss and rinse (with saltwater) about 15 to 75 minutes (aspirationally about 30 to 45 minutes) after the completion of each meal, so I floss twice a day and rinse twice a day.
 I use an interdental brush for flossing for one meal per day and a floss pick for flossing for the other meal.
 When using the interdental brush, I floss before rinsing, whereas when using the floss pick, I rinse before flossing.
 For rinsing, I use saltwater; I don't use a mouthwash.

 * Additionally, I execute the [dental self-exam checklist](../checklists/dental-self-exam-checklist.md) every 2 to 4